- What is Housing Benefit and Council Tax Support ?

 - the circumstances of anyone living with you change

 Q. What happens if I return to work?

-You may be eligible for an extra four weeks of Housing and/or Council Tax Reduction.
+You may be eligible for an extra four weeks of Housing and/or Council Tax Support.
 (These are known as "Extended Payments")

 It is paid at the same rate that you were receiving prior to starting work or increasing your hours, even if do not normally qualify for further help because of your increased income.